BasicWolf/archived-kaylee/doc/firststeps.rst

 By combining controllers storages and projects users form Kaylee `Applications`.
-Speaking in technical terms, an application is a combination of project, controller and storage *objects*.
-These objects are not shareable among the applications.
+Speaking in technical terms, an application is a combination of project, controller and storage *objects*. which are not shareable among the applications.

 For example, consider a project which is used to find the best flight trajectories for a space station sent from the Earth to another planet